Sub-areas

 The West Loop is made up of several named sub-areas — dining corridors, historic districts, and informal neighborhoods within the broader neighborhood.
 Each has its own identity and history.
 Below is a guide to all five.

-- Randolph Restaurant Row W Randolph Street from Halsted Street to Ogden Avenue Randolph Restaurant Row runs along West Randolph Street from roughly Halsted to Ogden in the heart of the West Loop.
+- Randolph Restaurant Row W Randolph Street from Halsted Street to Ogden Avenue Randolph Restaurant Row runs along West Randolph Street from roughly Halsted to Ogden through the West Loop.

 - Fulton Market District W Fulton Market between Halsted Street and Ogden Avenue (with surrounding blocks) Fulton Market is the city-designated landmark district within the West Loop, centered on West Fulton Market Street between Halsted and Ogden.